kobrakitty/BritneyBot_LLM/README.md

 # 💃BritneyBot: Pop Star Statistician - Project Components🎤📊

-<br>This project was a challenging experiment for me to learn how to build and deploy my first open source LLM and API solution.
-From the user perspective, it's a simple chatbot (built on the personality of Britney Spears, of course) with the purpose of analyzing a simple data set, provided by the Lonely Octopus Program.</br>
+<br>This project was a challenging experiment for me to learn how to build and deploy my first open source LLM API solution.
+From the user perspective, it's a simple chatbot (built on the personality of Britney Spears, of course) with the purpose of analyzing a simple data set, provided by the Lonely Octopus Program.
+In future iterations, I would like to use more complex data sets, provide the option to download the chat with BritneyBot, and maybe even generate a fun AI image based on the question as a token of participation for the user.</br>

 1. **Python**: The primary programming language used for this project.
 Python is used for both the backend (FastAPI) and frontend (Streamlit) development.